zyang01/zyang01.github.io/_posts/2025-02-16-on-homosexuality.md

 ---

 **If you are a faithful Israelite mentioned above, I would love to practice throwing stones at some blasphemous false teachers together once you have brought Mosaic Law and the death penalty back.
-I will go happily and willingly after the false teachers and meet my Lord and Saviour Jesus Christ as a rampant homosexual, a regular at Horse Fair by Jamie HP, FickstutenMarkt in Berlin, and Lab.oratory in the basement of Berghain.**
+I will go happily and willingly to meet my Lord and Saviour Jesus Christ after the false teachers as a rampant homosexual, a regular at Horse Fair by Jamie HP, FickstutenMarkt in Berlin, and Lab.oratory in the basement of Berghain.**

 **Need to get back to a couple of gay porn studios on some applications.
 The rent is four months overdue now.**